Government support for low-carbon dispatchable generation from 2027

 - The mechanism helps maintain the option for power-BECCS, which, subject to further policy development, and the right investment framework, could help facilitate billions of pounds of additional investment from Drax to transition the site into the world’s largest carbon removal facility.

-- By displacing higher carbon thermal generation, Drax will save around 4 million tonnes of CO2e over the term – equivalent to taking an additional 375,000 petrol or diesel engine cars off the road.
+- By displacing higher carbon thermal generation, Drax will save around 4 million tonnes of CO2e over the term – equivalent to taking an additional 375,000 internal combustion engine cars off the road.

 Questions answered